The translation of this document is outdated.

 Interest in Activities of Public Officials, a councillor of the

-local government city or municipality council may not:
+local government council may not:

 1) hold the position of the executive director and deputy